 The ITA awarded fifteen regional licences for the ITV network between 1955 and 1961.
 This meant a lot of regional variations for news and local programming.
 TVRDb is currently concentrating on the largest of these regions, the London area, that broadcast to around 12 million homes.
-Eventually, though, we hope to add listings for other regions, as many important and groundbreaking programmes of the 20th century were never broadcast in the London area.
+Eventually, though, we hope to add listings for other regions, as many important and groundbreaking programmes of the twentieth century were never broadcast in the London area.

 The Sound Broadcasting Act 1972 finally allowed independent radio stations the chance to legally broadcast throughout the UK.
 Until then, the only competition to the BBC were the pirate stations, such as Luxembourg, Jackie and Caroline.
 The first of these launched, once again, in London, with both LBC and Capital Radio going on the air in October 1973.
 If you have programme listings for these stations, or any other archive listings for local or national radio, please let us know so we can add them too!

 The eighties and nineties finally saw our TV and Radio choices expand exponentially, as both cable and satellite operators competed for subscribers.
 Towards the end of the century, the first digital channels also appeared, with many new channels only available to those willing to pay for them.
 Although it would be nice to include all the different cable, satellite and digital services, TVRDb is currently limiting itself to free-to-air channels.
 If you have comprehensive listings for any of the Pay-TV channels, please let us know so that we can add these in future updates.
 To view our cable and satellite listings go to My Preferences and check the box next to "Include cable/satellite channels".

 © 2012-2023 TVRDb.com.
 All rights reserved.